 - Wear medical alert identification.
 Wear medical alert jewelry or carry a card that says you have diabetes.
 Ask your healthcare provider where to get these items.

 - Ask about vaccines.
 You have a higher risk for serious illness if you get the flu, pneumonia, or hepatitis.
 Ask your healthcare provider if you should get a flu, pneumonia, or hepatitis B vaccine, and when to get the vaccine.

 What are the risks of diabetes mellitus type 1?

-Certain medicines used to treat diabetes mellitus type 1 may cause pancreas or thyroid problems.
 Uncontrolled diabetes can damage your nerves, veins, and arteries.
-High blood sugar levels can damage your eyes and kidneys.
+Long-term high blood sugar levels can damage your eyes and kidneys.
 Damage to arteries increases your risk of heart attack and stroke.
 Nerve damage may also lead to other heart, stomach, and nerve problems.
-Diabetes can be life-threatening if it is not controlled.
+Diabetes is life-threatening if it is not controlled.

 - You feel weak or more tired than usual.